dennislwm/archiveso/doc/build04.md

           command: cd app && docker-compose -f docker-compose-test.yml up -d
 ```

-The test cases are configured to pass without a valid `ARCHIVEBOX_PATH`, as this environment variable is set both in development and production, but not in the testing stage.
+The test cases are configured to pass without a valid `ARCHIVEBOX`, as this environment variable is set both in development and production, but not in the testing stage.

 # Build the API endpoint